We offer valuable information for movers and consumers, including important news from the government. Check back frequently for breaking news.

 Frequently Asked Questions & General Advice

-CAM and the moving industry are equally concerned about the spread of the coronavirus during any step of the move process, particularly as our busy season approaches.
+CAM and the moving industry are equally concerned about the spread of the coronavirus during any step of the move process, particularly as we are now in the busy season and areas throughout the country are beginning to open up at various degrees of restriction.
 We have to protect our customers, our crews and coworkers, and be especially mindful of the vulnerable sector or our community – the elderly and those with health deficiencies that make them more susceptible to viruses.

 CAM continues to closely monitor COVID-19 and the response from all health agencies, as well as the Canadian government, as they provide updates on the latest developments with respect to this virus.
 We are closely monitoring the risks faced by our moving crews and staff whether it be at the office, in public gatherings, in our trucks, or at the customer’s residence or worksite.